 The Baker Street Irregulars Trust is part of the BSI and is the repository of the Irregulars’ collective memory.
 Its purpose is to collect, preserve, and provide access to historical documents, correspondence, papers, photos, recordings, and memorabilia relating to the BSI and its members and friends.
-The Houghton Library at Harvard holds the BSI Archive, which is open for public use.
+The Lilly Library at Indiana University holds the BSI Archive, which is open for public use.

 Our Board of Trustees manages the Trust, and our website volunteers develop and run our website.
 Many other volunteers assist the Trust in collecting material, pre-cataloging it, and leading other Trust activities, such as the Oral History Project, the Trust Newsletter, and educational programs.
 If you would like to volunteer to help the Trust, please email the Trust Chair.